5 Best Infant Life Jackets, Tested by a Dad and Baby

 - Slow to dry

 Whether you’re in the pool or out on the open water, visibility is key.
 In an emergency situation, being able to identify your child in the water quickly can make all the difference.
-The Full Throttle infant life jacket is bright, bold, and just about impossible to miss in any swimming scenario, with high-contrast colors set against one another in an eye-catching design.
+The Full Throttle infant life jacket is bright, bold and just about impossible to miss in any swimming scenario, thanks to its high-contrast colors set against one another in an eye-catching design.

-While a bit on the bulkier side, it displayed nice buoyancy in the float tests.
-The vest offers security and ease with one zipper, one waist belt and one crotch belt.
-Putting it on and taking it off was painless.
+While the Full Throttle vest is a bit on the bulkier side, it displayed nice buoyancy in the float tests.
+The life jacket offers security and ease with one zipper, one waist belt and one crotch belt.
+Putting it on and taking it off was a breeze.
 It appeared nicely sized for a 20-pound child, as it didn’t ride up above my son’s chin in the water or on land.
-This vest is priced very similarly to many other comparable models, but the materials felt like good quality for the cost—I could see it being used for multiple kids over time.
+This vest is priced very similarly to many other comparable models, but the materials felt like good quality for the cost.
+I could see it being used for multiple kids over time.

-It should be noted that I tested the red colorway—while my praise for the quality, durability and buoyancy of this life jacket would hold true across other models, I don’t believe the visibility would be as strong in the aqua colorway, as the pattern would more easily blend into the water.
+It should be noted that I tested the red colorway.
+While my praise for the quality, durability and buoyancy of this life jacket would hold true across other models, I don’t believe the visibility would be as strong in the aqua colorway, as the pattern would more easily blend into the water.
+With that in mind, I highly recommend the red colorway to parents searching for an incredibly visible baby life jacket.

 Make sure you’re choosing a baby life jacket or flotation device that’s approved by the US Coast Guard—whether you’re boating on the open seas or spending time by a kiddie pool.
 “Anything that is not a US Coast Guard-approved flotation device is not something we would ever recommend using,” explains Hoffman.
-“We consider those pool toys and they are not reliable.”
+“We consider those pool toys, and they’re not reliable.”

 It’s important to note, though, that there are four different categories of US Coast Guard-approved personal flotation devices.
 The best infant life jackets for boating should always be a US Coast Guard-approved type II vest, as these help to keep your little one upright and floating face up in the water.
 On the other hand, a type III jacket or vest, which includes the popular puddle jumpers, is only designed for use in calm, shallow waters such as pools.